MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 # Manage work queues (preview)

-[This article is pre-release documentation and is subject to change.]
+[This article is prerelease documentation and is subject to change.]

-Power Automate provides rich user experiences and features that will allow you to efficiently and centrally manage work queues within your environments.
+Power Automate provides rich user experiences and features that allow you to efficiently and centrally manage work queues within your environments.

 ## View work queues

-To view the list of work queues you have either created or that have been shared with you:
+To view the list of work queues, you have either created or that 's been shared with you:

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the Monitor section.
 3. Select Work queue (preview).

-If you have already created work queues or if any work queue has been shared with you, you will see a list similar to this.
+If you have already created work queues or if any work queue has been shared with you, you see a list similar to the befollowinglow.

 :::image type="content" source="media/work-queues/work-queue-list.png" alt-text="Screenshot of a list of work queues in Power Automate portal." lightbox="media/work-queues/work-queue-list.png":::

 ## Create a work queue

-To view the list of work queues you have either created or that have been shared with you:
+To view the list of work queues, you have either created or that 's been shared with you:

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
-3. Select **Work queue (preview)** and click the **+ New work queue** button.
+3. Select **Work queue (preview)** and select the **+ New work queue** button.
 4. In the **New work queue** side-panel, enter a **name** for the work queue.
 5. (Optional) Enter a **description** for the work queue.
-6. (Optional) Enter a default lifespan for work queue items in the **Item default time to live (in minutes)**.
+6. (Optional) Enter a default lifespan for work queue items in the **Item default time to live (in minutes)** field.
    > [!NOTE]
-   > The *item default time to live* value determines the default lifespan for items entering a work queue and can.
-For example, if you enter a value of 1440 minutes (1 day), this would set the expiration date of an item entering the queue to now + 1 day.
-However, if the item being added already has an expiration date assigned, this default value is ignored.
-You can adjust this value later, but please note that it will not retroactively assign expiration dates to items that already exist in the work queue.
-7. Click the Create button to create the new work queue.
+   > If you set a **default time to live** for a work queue, any item you add to the queue without an explicit expiration date will be given an expiration time based on that default value.
+So, if you set the default time to live to 30 minutes, then an item added at 2:00 pm will automatically be given an expiration time of 2:30 pm.
+If that item hasn't been processed by the time its expiration time comes around, it will be skipped over for all following dequeuing requests.

 ## Edit a work queue